Political positions of Dianne Feinstein: Intelligence programs and NSA programs

-In 2005 Feinstein voted along the GOP to renew 14 of the 16 expiring provisions of the Patriot Act and make them permanent.
+In 2005, Feinstein voted along the GOP to renew 14 of the 16 expiring provisions of the Patriot Act and make them permanent.

-The first week of June 2012, Feinstein said that the "avalanche of leaks" occurring in relation to U.S. intelligence affairs was "very, very disturbing.
+In June 2012, Feinstein said that the "avalanche of leaks" occurring in relation to U.S. intelligence affairs was "very, very disturbing.
 You know, it's dismayed our allies.
 It puts American lives in jeopardy.
-It puts our nation's security in jeopardy."
+It puts our nation's security in jeopardy".

-Together with other heads of Congressional oversight, Feinstein vowed to stop leaks.
+Together with other heads of congressional oversight, Feinstein vowed to stop leaks.
 One week later, she co-sponsored, with Senator Saxby Chambliss, S. 3314: A bill to specifically authorize certain funds for an intelligence or intelligence-related activity and for other purposes.
 It is not known if this bill is related to the leak-stopping exercise.

 After the 2013 mass surveillance disclosures involving operations by the National Security Agency (NSA), Feinstein took measures to continue the collection programs.
 Foreign Policy wrote that she had a "reputation as a staunch defender of NSA practices and the White House's refusal to stand by collection activities targeting foreign leaders".
 In October 2013, she criticized the NSA for monitoring telephone calls of foreign leaders friendly to the US.
 In November 2013, she promoted the Fisa Improvements Act bill, which included a "backdoor search provision" that allows intelligence agencies to continue certain warrantless searches as long as they are logged and "available for review" to various agencies.

 In June 2013, Feinstein labeled Edward Snowden a traitor after his leaks went public.
 In October of that year, Feinstein stated that she stood by her labeling.

 On November 12, 2013, Feinstein introduced the Intelligence Authorization Act for Fiscal Year 2014 (S. 1681; 113th Congress).
 The bill would authorize appropriations for fiscal year 2014 for intelligence activities of the U.S. government.
 The bill would authorize there to be funding for intelligence agencies such as the Central Intelligence Agency or the National Security Agency, but a separate appropriations bill would also have to pass in order for those agencies to receive any money.
 Feinstein said that "Congress has a responsibility to ensure the DNI and other intelligence leaders have the resources and flexibility they need to protect the nation."